-- 20. In case of Schedule III (Division II) to the Act (Financial statements for a company whose financial statements are drawn up in compliance of the Companies (Indian Accounting Standards) Rules, 2015, the term "Reserve & Surplus" will consist of:- - Capital Reserve; - Securities Premium; - Other Reserve-(specify the nature and purpose of each reserve and the amount in respect thereof); - Retained earning i.e., balance in statement of profit and loss.
+20. In case of Schedule III (Division II) to the Act (Financial statements for a company whose financial statements are drawn up in compliance of the Companies (Indian Accounting Standards) Rules, 2015, the term "Reserve & Surplus" will consist of:-

+- Capital Reserve;

+- Securities Premium;

+- Other Reserves

+(specify the nature and purpose of each reserve and the amount in respect thereof);

+Retained earnings i.e., balance in statement of profit and loss.

-Further, it is important to note that as per Division II of Schedule III to the Act, equity component of compound financial instrument, revaluation surplus, debt/equity instrument through other comprehensive income (OCI), effective portion of cash flow hedges, exchange difference on translating the financial statement and other items of OCI are not considered to be part of reserve & surplus.
+Further, it is important to note that as per Division II of Schedule III to the Act, equity component of compound financial instruments, revaluation surplus, debt/equity instruments through other comprehensive income (OCI), effective portion of cash flow hedges, exchange differences on translating the financial statements of a foreign operation and other items of OCI are not considered to be part of reserve & surplus.

-21. In case of Schedule III (Division III) to the Act (Financial statements for a non-banking financial company (NBFC) whose financial statements are drawn up in compliance of the

-Companies (Indian Accounting Standards) Rules, 2015, the term "Reserve & Surplus" will consist of:-
+- 21. In case of Schedule III (Division III) to the Act (Financial statements for a non-banking financial company (NBFC) whose financial statements are drawn up in compliance of the Companies (Indian Accounting Standards) Rules, 2015, the term "Reserve & Surplus" will consist of:-

+- Capital Reserve;

+- Securities Premium;

+- Other Reserves (specify nature);

+- Retained Earnings;